ionic-team/capacitor-docs/docs/main/getting-started/installation.md

 npx cap sync
 ```

-`npx cap sync` will copy your built web bundle as is expected to be found in `webDir` of the [Capacitor Config](/docs/config) file to your native project and install the native projects dependencies.
+`npx cap sync` will copy your built web bundle expected to be found in `webDir` of the [Capacitor Config](/docs/config) file to your native project and install the native project's dependencies.

 ## Where to go next